Hungry Happenings

 Raspberry Linzer Cookie Hearts for Mother's Day.
 Heart shaped almond cookies filled with raspberry jam.

-The linzer cookie recipe came from Joy of Baking.com and being it worked so well, I'm sure I'll never bother trying out any other recipes.
-The combination of almonds, lemon and hint of cinnamon is really wonderful.
+The Linzer cookie recipe came from Joy of Baking.com, and since it worked so well, I'm sure I'll never bother trying out any other recipes.
+The combination of almonds, lemon, and a hint of cinnamon is really wonderful.
 The cookies are great all on their own, but when raspberry jam is sandwiched in between two of them and a dusting of powdered sugar is added, it makes for an ethereal treat.
 Just the kind that will make my mom skip dinner.

 These Raspberry Linzer Cookie Hearts for Mom are the perfect treat to show your mom you care about her on Mother's Day.
 This sweet dessert will have your mouths watering and unable to get enough!